suljov/VulnPlayground/README.md

 A simple and portable hackable websites in a docker for a very easy beginner CTF box or for hacking demo purposes.

-A versatile collection of hackable environments hosted in Docker containers, designed for beginner to intermediate CTF challenges and hands-on hacking demos.
+A versatile collection of hackable environments hosted in Docker containers or virtual machines (VMs), designed for beginner to intermediate CTF challenges and hands-on hacking demos.
 This project offers an array of vulnerable setups, each highlighting different types of exploits, making it an ideal playground for security enthusiasts to practice and learn.

 The box is completed when you either have shell (no privesc needed if nothing else is said) or find a flag.